dedetorquato/mail-sender/readme.md

-**Dockerized email sending application, developed in nodeJS, using Redis with scalable workers.**
+**Dockerized email sending application, developed in nodeJS (Javascript and Typescript), using Redis with scalable workers.**

+As a prerequesite you must have installed in your environment:

+- Docker
+- Docker compose

 How to use: